Dollar pressures copper while zinc jumps on smelter shutdown

 Base metals markets are awaiting Chinese data on investment, industrial output, GDP and house prices on Wednesday for clues on future demand prospects in the world’s biggest metals consumer.

-On the technical front, copper is hemmed in by strong support at the 100-day moving average of $8,290 a ton and resistance at $8,390, where the 50-day and 200-day moving averages are converging.
+Nyrstar is suspending zinc production at Budel because of high energy costs and difficult market conditions.

-Traders said Nyrstar’s supension of zinc production in Europe because of high energy costs and difficult market conditions could tighten the European market if prolonged.
+The news triggered a $100 rally in zinc, according to Marex, which also said prices later slipped on the view that any production losses would not be enough to dent the market surplus which zinc appears to be facing in 2024.

 Comments